datadvance/pRpc/README.rst

   Using websockets also brings some nice demultiplexing features as you can publish different methods on different HTTP endpoints.

-prpc does not use any interface definition files.
+pRpc does not use any interface definition files.
 Such approach has it's disadvantages but is natural for dynamic languages as python.
 On the positive side, it eliminates a lot of complexity with code generation tooling and using the generated code.